python/mypy/doc/future.md

 * Use faster integer arithmetic operations for operations that only deal with short integers or that can't overflow.
 * Remove redundant list and string index checks.

-## Final Classes

-Make it possible to declare a class as final.
-Final classes don't support subclassing, and thus method calls don't need to go through a vtable.

-## Final Methods

-Similar to final classes, make it possible to declare a method as final.
-Final methods can't be overridden (as far as mypyc can control it).

 ## Always Defined Attributes